ARCHIVES: HILCHOS SEUDA / OCHLIN/ BIRCHAS HAMAZON

 1) Mayim Achronim does not require a utensil, nor does it require "Koach Gavra, force of a human" like the washing of Netilas Yadayim.

-There are no problems of Chatzitza for Mayim Achronim, and the water only needs to pour over the hands one time.
+There are no problems of Chatzitza for Mayim Achronim, and the water only needs to be poured over the hands one time.
 (Mishna Berura 181:21)

-2) There is no minimum amount of water necessary for Mayim Achronim, rather as small an amount as is necessary to clean the hands is sufficient. (we will elaborate on this in the near future iy"H)
+2) There is no minimum amount of water necessary for Mayim Achronim, rather as small an amount as is necessary to clean the hands is sufficient.
+(We will elaborate on this as we progress B'Ezras Hashem)

 The Gaon of Vilna was scrupulous with Mayim Achronim and required a Revi'is to be used (Mishna Berura 181:19)